 At the end of the boardwalk, you can retrace your steps or continue along the track away from the river.
 This extended route takes you on a picturesque walk under a tunnel of trees.

 Standing on the opposite riverbank to the car park is a charming historic mill and waterwheel.
 Built in the 17th century, this flour mill was still in use until after World War II.
 The present Cenarth Mill was built near the site of the original mill, which was once owned by King Edward I.

 The National Coracle Centre

 To learn something about Cenarth’s history and heritage, cross the bridge to visit the National Coracle Centre.
-A coracle is a one-person boat made from willow and animal skin.
+For those who don’t know, a coracle is a one-person boat made from willow and animal skin.
 Fishermen have used them for thousands of years and Cenarth was once a famous coracle fishing village.

 This museum and workshop showcase a unique collection of coracles from around the world.
 You can discover the history of the traditional fishing boat and its users.